Geography

-Geography Curriculum Vision
+Geography and Travel and Tourism Curriculum Vision

 Geography at All Saints aims to inspire students to learn more about the amazing planet we live on.
 Exploring its physical make up and the impact that humans have on the environment both the positive and the damage humans have sometimes inflicted.
 Students also learn about other cultures and places, how where you live influences how you live and the many things humans have in common with each other as well as the differences.
 Students develop a wide range of skills from communication and teamwork to cartography and interpreting data.